Halit Ergenç: Personal life

-He is married to actress Bergüzar Korel with whom he has two sons named Ali and Han, and a daughter named Leyla.
+Since 2009, he has been married to his Binbir Gece co-star Bergüzar Korel with whom he has two sons named Ali and Han, and a daughter named Leyla.
 His younger brother Mehmet Sait Ergenç—named for their father—is also an actor.
 He has stated that he likes Zeki Demirkubuz's style and Ferzan Özpetek's emotion, but prefers to work the most with Reha Erdem and Çağan Irmak, whom he describes as both young and talented directors.

 In 2017, Ergenç visited Pakistan and attended the Lux Style Awards, where he was honoured with the International Icon of the year award, due to his popularity in the country.
 In his accepting speech, Ergenç said that he had grown up knowing Pakistan as a "brother country".